mafzaldev/bytewise-fellowship-flutter/Week-04-05-06/animations/README.md

 ## Stack

 The `Stack` widget in Flutter is used to position the children of a widget in a stack.
 The Stack widget is used to position the children of a widget in a stack.
 The Stack widget is used to position the children of a widget in a stack.
 Stack works in FIFO order, which means that the last child added to the stack is the first child to be displayed.

+## Hero

+The `Hero` widget in Flutter is used to animate the transition between two widgets with the same tag.
+The Hero widget is used to animate the transition between two widgets with the same tag.
+Hero provides us an option named as `flightShuttleBuilder` which is used to customize the transition between two widgets.
+The `flightShuttleBuilder` is called when the Hero widget is transitioning from one route to another.

+## AnimatedContainer

+The `AnimatedContainer` widget in Flutter is used to animate the properties of a container.
+The animated container is useful when you want to animate the properties of a container without having to write a lot of animation code.
+The `AnimatedContainer` provides a duration property that is used to specify the duration of the animation.
+The `AnimatedContainer` also provides a curve property that is used to specify the curve of the animation.